Skip to content

 • hydro_capital_cost: Include capital costs for hydroelectric plants

-• marginal_cost.reservoir: Marginal cost of storage (defaults to zeo)
+• marginal_cost.reservoir: Marginal cost of reservoir operation (0 EUR/MWh)

 • PHS_max_hours: Maximum storage duration for pumped hydro storage (24 hours)